HicServices/RDMP/Documentation/CodeTutorials/CreatingANewCollectionTreeNode.md

 ![FindAddChildren](Images/CreatingANewCollectionTreeNode/FindAddChildren.png)

-If you are adding your node to a class that doesn't have any children yet (and therefore doesn't have an `AddChildren` method declared for it) then you will need to find the constructor calls for your chosen parent and add create an `AddChildren` method for it (See [Adding Children with AddChildren method](#addChildren) below for how to do this).
+If you are adding your node to a class that doesn't have any children yet (and therefore doesn't have an `AddChildren` method declared for it) then you will need to find the constructor calls for your chosen parent and add create an `AddChildren` method for it (See [Adding children to your node](#adding-children-to-your-node) below for how to do this).

 Create a new instance of your node class and add it to the children HashSet declared in the AddChildren method.